MSF-UK/HHOT-Handbook/README.md

 # Phase 5: Downloading Your Data

 Objectives of step
-* To export your data from KBT into excel in order ot then input your data into HHOT.
+* To export your data from Kobo Toolkit into Excel in order to then input your data into HHOT.

 Estimated time for task
-* Two minutes, depends on dataset size and speed of wifi.
+* Two minutes, depending on dataset size and speed of wifi.

 1. Once in your KoBo account click this, which takes you into the summary page of your form.
 ![](Screenshots%20folder/5%20data%20section%20shown.png)